 At some point the histogram peaks and from this the orientation of the keypoint is determined making it invariant to rotations.

-Key point Descriptor
+Descriptors

 In SIFT, descriptors refer to the use of neighboring pixels, their orientations and magnitudes to generate a unique keypoint.( SIFT | How To Use SIFT For Image Matching In Python (analyticsvidhya.com)).
 These descriptors fall into two categories, that is